 Before the CARES Act, you needed a doctor’s prescription to purchase allowed OTC medications using your HSA.
 Now you can skip the prescription part for OTC medical items you’d need while quarantined.
 You may also be able to use the money in your HSA account to buy thermometers, batteries for medical devices, first-aid supplies and cold and allergy medicines.

 Plus, if you have receipts for any out-of-pocket items that you purchased since January 1, 2020, you may be able to get reimbursed from your HSA.

 Check with your insurer to see what counts as a “qualified expense.”
 (Stress food doesn’t count.)

 It’s not really clear how this got rolled up into a Covid-19 bill (politics), but ladies, at long last you can use your HSA money to buy tampons and pads as well as some other feminine products that are now considered qualified medical items under the CARES Act.
 If you have receipts for these purchases that go back to January 1, 2020, you may be able to reimburse yourself from your HSA if you paid out of pocket.

 Good question.
 Some of the changes that affect HSAs affect FSAs, too, like the feminine hygine and over-the-counter purchasing rules.
 (Your policy may cover telehealth and treatment regardless of your deductible status).
-We have some CARES Act info for you to check out here.
+We have some additional info on FSA and CARES Act for you.